 - Serious congregational conflict, especially when the leadership team has little training or experience in conflict resolution or has lost its credibility with a significant portion of the congregation.

 - Disputes that involve complex legal issues or significant financial or property rights.

 - Marital, divorce or childcare conflicts that the leadership team is not trained to address.

-If you are facing one of these types of conflict, you may either complete the form below for initial advice or you may seek immediate assistance from one of the organizations or individuals listed at Conciliation Providers.
+If you are facing one of these types of conflict, you may either complete the form below for initial advice or you may seek immediate assistance from one of the individuals listed in our Conciliator Directory.